The Body (2019 film): Plot

-The dead body of a powerful businesswoman named Maya Verma, who died because of having a heart attack, disappeared from the morgue before the autopsy.
+The dead body of a powerful businesswoman named Maya Verma, who died because of a heart attack, disappeared from the morgue before the autopsy.
 SP Jairaj Rawal calls in Maya's husband, Ajay Puri, for investigation.
 Ajay Puri, who is the owner of a lab and worked under Maya's company seemed to have committed something wrong along with his girlfriend Ritu.

 Jairaj suspects Ajay and makes him stay in the morgue until Maya's corpse is found.
 Strange incidents start to happen with Ajay.
-He feels Maya's presence around him and gradually gets clues including the bottle of cardiotoxin (TH-16) which he had used to induce a heart attack in Maya's body and also gets a phone in another corpse's bag having the calls only from Maya.
+He feels Maya's presence around him and gradually gets clues including the bottle of toxin (TH-16) which he had used to induce a heart attack in Maya's body and also gets a phone in another corpse's bag having the calls only from Maya.
 All these events make him believe that Maya is still alive and is playing a game with him to take her revenge.

 In a flashback, it is shown that Maya always used to dominate Ajay with her money and power.
 Ajay's possessiveness and his affair with Ritu made him kill Maya and made it look like a heart attack by using a cardiotoxin which takes about 8 hours to work.
 In the morgue, Ajay continuously keeps contact with Ritu and they find out that Maya knew about their relationship by hiring a private detective named Tony D'Costa.
 Ajay tells Ritu to run away to a safe place as he feels that Maya is after her.
 When Ajay fails to contact Ritu, he confesses everything to Jairaj out of fear and requests him to save Ritu from Maya.
 In the meantime, Jairaj gets a call from his team that they have found a female corpse which is revealed to be Maya's.
-When Jairaj orders the police to arrest Ajay, he tries to run away but falls down due to chestpain.
+When Jairaj orders the police to arrest Ajay, he tries to run away but falls down due to chest pain.

 Finally, it is revealed that Ritu is none other than Jairaj's daughter Isha.
 Everything that has happened to Maya and Ajay since the last night was their plan.
-Yet again, in a flashback, it is revealed that Jairaj's wife Nancy, who died in a car accident was hit by a drunk Maya and Ajay and instead of helping them, they return to the crime scene and hit the car again as Ajay had noticed that the little girl sitting on back seat has seen them.
-After 10 years, when Isha recognizes Ajay and Maya in her university, she plans a revenge along with her father.
+Yet again, in a flashback, it is revealed that Jairaj's wife Nancy, who died in a car accident, was hit by a drunk Maya and Ajay, who, instead of helping them, returned to the crime scene and hit the car again as Ajay had noticed that the little girl sitting on the back seat had seen them.
+After 10 years, when Isha recognizes Ajay and Maya in her university, she plans revenge along with her father.
 Isha attracts Ajay towards her and starts an affair.

-At the end, Jairaj discloses to Ajay that he is going to have a heart attack from cardiotoxin, which he had used to kill Maya, which Ritu (Isha) had mixed in his drink 8 hours ago.
+In the end, Jairaj discloses to Ajay that he is going to have a heart attack from the cardiotoxin that he had used to kill Maya, which Ritu (Isha) had mixed in his drink 8 hours ago.